Keshv18/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7 creating a global varibale using export
 8 - adding a value to letter by creating an expression 9- creates an expression with the letters
+10 use the expression ** to get the echo
+11 this binary which will prodcue a decimal value